AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Auto Insurance After an Accident

 The cost of auto insurance after an accident tends to increase.
-However, among our top picks, State Farm’s cost increased the least, by only 13 percent.
-Its rates for full coverage after an at-fault accident are on par with USAA’s (which is only available to the military).
+However, among our top picks, State Farm had the cheapest rates, along with USAA and Southern Farm Bureau.

 Company Average Full Coverage Cost Before Accident Average Full Coverage Cost After Accident Percentage Increase